andrewbearsley/lacework-aws-awls-existingvpc-tf/README.md

 ## Purpose

-This project is for the purpose of creating Lacework FortiCNAPP AWS agentless workload scanning, using an existing VPC, deployed via terraform.
+This project is for the purpose of creating Lacework FortiCNAPP AWS agentless workload scanning, using an existing VPC/subnet/security group, deployed via terraform.

 ## References